Nik-Mouz/nikolas-mouzourides-website/blogs/Hosting a Static Website on AWS/blog.md

 choose a previously mentioned simpler alternative.
 To be clear I think AWS is amazing and incredibly powerful, it's just not the simplest and the quickest to get the ball rolling when standing up a serverless static website.

 ## Getting started
 Okay great, you're still reading so you have chosen AWS as the hosting platform for your shiny new static website.
 We are going to be using the following AWS services: S3, Route 53, CloudFront and Certificate Manager.
-Don't be intimidated if you aren't familiar with these services or AWS in general; I will be explaining along the way what each of these services do, why we need them and how to configure them for our website.
+Don't be intimidated if you aren't familiar with these services or AWS in general; I will be explaining along the way what each of these services do, why we need them and how to configure them for your website.

 ## Pricing
 In terms of pricing, each of the services we will be using are pretty cheap: